-Rather than using a paper starter, you either place your solid starter (usually in the form of a cube) in among the charcoal briquettes, or squirt some of the lighter fluid on the coals.
+While outside cooking a meal after hiking or trekking rather than using a paper starter, you either place your solid starter (usually in the form of a cube) in among the charcoal briquettes, or squirt some of the lighter fluid on the coals.

 Light the starter (or coals directly if using the fluid), and wait until the fire burns down and they begin to smolder.